Address to the FFII delegation 14/04/04

 “ a series of actions that you take in order to achieve a result:”2

 we can see from the definition that a data process caused by software is synonymous with software itself and interchangeable with an effect upon a computer.
 This is an incredibly important point.

 Computer programs and the effects they produce have always been known to be the same thing.
 In the software copyright directive of 1991 protection of computer programs as literary works was defined clearly ,

 “the permanent or temporary reproduction of a computer program by any means and in any form, in part or in whole.
 Insofar as loading, displaying, running, transmission or storage ”3

 Unfortunately the patent offices have confused a computer process (aka a computer program) with a patentable process.
 This is why we have the directive in the first place apparently.

-help desk software “Programs for computers could be considered as patentable inventions if they have a technical character”4
+essay paper writing services “Programs for computers could be considered as patentable inventions if they have a technical character”4

 according to the EPO.